Azure/ArcEnabledServersGroupPolicy/README.md

   *Domain Controllers*, *Domain Computers* and *Domain Admins*: Change Permissions

-- Copy the *'AzureConnectedMachineAgent.msi'* file to the shared folder You can download it from https://aka.ms/AzureConnectedMachineAgent
+- Copy the *'AzureConnectedMachineAgent.msi'* file to the shared folder.

+    You can download it from https://aka.ms/AzureConnectedMachineAgent

 ## Installation